Secure Data Protection

 Stolen company, customer, or employee data resulting in fraud or identity theft using stolen Personally Identifiable Information (PII)

-Managed security services providers (MSSPs) like DOT Security offer a solution to help in all 3 stages: before, during, and after.
+Managed security services providers (MSSPs) like DOT Security offer data protection solutions to help in all 3 stages: before, during, and after.

 It begins with a Risk Audit to check a company’s current security situation.
 In addition to the risk audit, a Gap Analysis is often performed by compliance experts to determine if a company is still compliant with the necessary government regulations.